oceanprotocol/aquarius/README.md

 ## How is metadata treated?

-The metadata is published on-chain via the Metadata smartcontract:
+The metadata is published on-chain as such:

-* Metadata is first compressed (using lzma), then published on-chain
+* Metadata is first (optionally) compressed (using lzma) and (strongly recommended) encrypted, then published on-chain
-* The compressed metadata on-chain is not kept in storage, but rather is captured in an event log named `MetadataCreated`
+* The metadata on-chain is not kept in storage, but rather is captured in an event log named `MetadataCreated`
-* The id (DID) of the dataset asset is the Datatoken address, off-chain the did consist of `did:op:` prepended to the datatoken address
+* Aquarius defers to the Provider for encryption and decryption.
+Aquarius and Provider support utf-8 encoded strings.
+You can look into the encrypt/decrypt flows if you want to learn more, but you will generally not need to go in-depth just to use Aquarius.

 For more details on working with OCEAN DIDs check out the [DID concept documentation](https://docs.oceanprotocol.com/concepts/did-ddo/).
 The [DDO Metadata documentation](https://docs.oceanprotocol.com/concepts/ddo-metadata/) goes into more depth regarding metadata structure.